-In a historicity interview a vocational orienter must try to ascertain from the parents, teachers and possibly other persons the quality of a youth's past actualizations and how these have influenced his self-actualization.
-In this connection, a youth's corporeal, intellectual, social and spiritual self-actualization must be taken into account.
-The historicity of a child obtained from his parents cannot be viewed as complete and final since a child finds himself in a number of situations in which his parents are not present.
+In a historicity interview, a vocational orienter must try to ascertain from the parents, teachers, and possibly other persons, the quality of a youth's past actualizations and how these have influenced his/her self-actualization.
+In this connection, a youth's corporeal, intellectual, social and spiritual self-actualization must be considered.
+The historicity of a child obtained from his/her parents cannot be viewed as complete and final since a child finds him/herself in a number of situations in which his/her parents are not present.